 The example below uses ::1 as that is the easiest by far.
 Anything in the routed subnet works.

-Of course you want the computers on the LAN to automatically pick up the IPv6 Address instead of assiging it manually.
-Go to the DHCPv6 Service page.
-(Services > DHCPv6)
+Most configurations will want the computers on the LAN to automatically pick up the IPv6 Address instead of assiging it manually.
+To set this up, navigate to Services > DHCPv6 Server/RA.

-On the Router Advertisements tab, there is a mode option where you can select what sort of router advertisements should be sent.
+On the Router Advertisements tab, there is a mode option where different types of router advertisement behavior may be chosen.
 Either unmanaged (advertise only), managed (dhcp6 only) or assisted (use stateless address with dhcp for the dns).
 See Router Advertisements and DHCPv6 Server for more details.

-Now go to Firewall > Rules on the LAN tab, and add a rule to pass IPv6 traffic out from LAN to any, just like the rule you have for IPv4.
+Now navigate to Firewall > Rules, LAN tab, and add a rule to pass IPv6 traffic out from LAN to any, just like the rule for IPv4.

 Without an IPv6 allow rule, no traffic will get out.

-At this point your LAN client should now pick up a IPv6 Address and find the pfSense router as it is now advertising itself on the LAN.
-You can check with http://test-ipv6.com if your connection is succesfully detected.
+At this point a LAN client should be able to pick up an IPv6 Address and find the pfSense firewall as it is now advertising itself on the LAN.
+This can be checked with http://test-ipv6.com if the IPv6 connection is succesfully detected.

 To set that up:

-You can find more information about the IPv6 support in the pfSense forum at http://forum.pfsense.org/index.php/board,52.0.html
+More information about IPv6 support may be found here on the wiki] in the pfSense forum at http://forum.pfsense.org/index.php/board,52.0.html

-World IPv6 Day may have passed, but now you can make every day IPv6 day.
+World IPv6 Day may have passed, but now every day can be IPv6 day.

 Adapted from http://iserv.nl/files/pfsense/ipv6/